Hesperornithoides: Discovery

-Although several Troodontid teeth were found, with the troodontid Koparion named in 1994, a well preserved skeleton wasn't found until in 2001, a field crew from the Tate Museum supervised by William Wahl unexpectedly discovered the type skeleton Hesperornithoides in Jimbo Quarry of the Morrison Formation, overlying the excavation site of Supersaurus vivianae, near Douglas, Wyoming.
+Although several Troodontid teeth were found, with the troodontid Koparion named in 1994, a well preserved skeleton wasn't found until in 2001, a field crew from the Tate Geological Museum supervised by William Wahl unexpectedly discovered the type skeleton Hesperornithoides in Jimbo Quarry of the Morrison Formation, overlying the excavation site of Supersaurus vivianae, near Douglas, Wyoming.
 The muddy sandstone layers of the Jimbo Quarry from which Hesperornithoides came from the middle Morrison Formation dating to the between the Oxfordian and Tithonian ages of the Upper Jurassic.
 The accidental discovery of the skeleton led to some of the fossils being damaged or lost.
 The holotype, WYDICE-DML-001 consists of a semi-articulated partial skeleton of a subadult or adult including: the rear skull and lower jaws, hyoid bones, five cervical vertebrae, the first dorsal vertebra, twelve caudal vertebrae, a rib, chevrons, the left shoulder girdle, the right humerus, the left arm, a femur fragment, and the left and right lower legs minus the right toes.

 Its discovery was announced at the 2003 annual meeting of the Society of Vertebrate Paleontology and in 2005, a phylogenetic analysis including it was presented in an abstract for the Journal of Vertebrate Paleontology.
 The same year the specimen was donated to the Big Horn Basin Foundation which in 2016 joined the Wyoming Dinosaur Center.
 In 2019, the type species Hesperornithoides miessleri was named and described by Scott Hartman, Mickey Mortimer, William Wahl, Dean R. Lomax, Jessica Lippincott and David M. Lovelace in an article published on PeerJ.
 The generic name is derived from the Greek Ἑσπερίς, Hesperis, "western", ὄρνις, ornis, "bird", and ~eides, "form".
 The specific name honours the Miessler family for its support of the project.